ElijahFlanders96/got2go/README.md

 ## Description

-A user friendly application that allows the user to search for a specific public bathroom as well as bathrooms near them with ratings from previous users to go along with their search.
-The user will have the option to submit their own review of their experience as well.
-Enjoy!
+A user friendly application that allows the user to submit a review of a public bathroom.

 ## Table of Contents